h20man13/verilog-compiler/README.md

 # Verilog Compiler

 <p> This project is a continuation of my previous work on the EDE (see repo for info).
 I am in the process of converting all of the Java code over to C++.
-This was due to the lack of unsigned types in Java which could be an issue when the CPU design in a 64 bit computer.
-Also I decided to separate the components into their own github repositories because someone may want to only develop the Verilog Compiler Further.</p>
+This was due to the lack of unsigned types in Java which could be an issue when the CPU design is a 64 bit ISA.
+Also I decided to separate the components into their own github repositories because someone may want to only develop the Verilog Compiler by itself further.</p>

 # Directory Structure